Skip to footer content

 • Basic knowledge of C# programming.

-• Visual Studio 2022 latest version installed on your system with the .NET MAUI workload.
+• Visual Studio 2022 installed with the .NET MAUI workload.

 • IronOCR package library installed via NuGet Package Manager.